StefH/WebDAV-AudioPlayer/README.md

 # WebDAV-AudioPlayer
-A simple AudioPlayer to play audio files from a WebDAV location.
+A simple AudioPlayer (web-based Blazor & Windows WinForms) to play audio files from a WebDAV location with support for these codecs:

-The following codecs are supported:
 * MP3
 * WAV
 * FLAC